 David said: “I wouldn’t be surprised if, in the near future, local authorities make cyber security a key requirement for all fostering agencies.
 Cyber security is an issue for every company, but it’s especially pertinent for a fostering agency.”

 By centralising infrastructure at the head office, it is now easier for the charity to implement changes and update their IT solutions.
 With the support offered by Probrand, The Children’s Family Trust is now looking to continue evolving its IT infrastructure to facilitate secure flexible working.

 “Any problems with our servers would affect a lot of people so having things based in one location is making maintenance a lot easier,” said David.
 “We’d eventually like to move more in to the cloud and we’re working... to see what else can be done to improve the way we work".

-- Guidance on improvements needed
+- Tailored guidance on any improvements needed